66 / ES 95me

 Consulting and office hours

 My office is in the Granoff Music Center, room 246, x75657.
 My office hours are Tuesday 3-4 pm, but I am also usually available for a brief period right after each class, and I will be happy to meet with you at other times, by appointment, for consulting and questions about the course work, your assignments, or other relevant topics.
 The best way to reach me is by e-mail.
 For emergencies only, I can be reached by phone at home.
-Contact Directory Assistance for Medford.
+I live in Medford, and my number is listed.